Dina-Hosny/Data-Engineering-Capstone-Project/README.md

 The purpose of the Udacity Data Engineering capstone project, is to combine all tools, technologies, and what I learned throughout the program.

 So, I used Apache Spark, AWS services, Python, Datawarehouse Modeling, and big data concepts to work on it.
 First I gathered some datasets to work with, then explored this data, assessed and cleaned it.
-After that, I defined and built the best data model to work with, Finally I ran the ETL to model the data.
+After that, I defined and built the best data model to work with.
+Finally, I ran the ETL to model the data.

 ## Project Datasets: